 Do you have an outstanding eye for detail?
 Are you familiar with medical terminology?
 Do you like using the latest technology?
 If so, you might want to consider an electronic medical records (EMR) abstractor/auditor job.

 Demand is strong for the electronic medical records (EMR) abstractor/auditor position, so this is a career path worth evaluating to see if it's a match for you.
-Let’s take a look at the typical EMR abstractor/auditor salary benchmarks and EMR job description for these data dynamos:
+Following is a look at the typical EMR abstractor/auditor salary benchmarks and EMR job description for these data dynamos.

 What does an EMR abstractor/auditor do?